mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 The underlying problem of those dependencies is that we allowed ourselves to merge the two concepts of _real_ and _solution domain_ business logic.

-This tangling of the two concepts leads to the situation where you cannot differentiate between those two concepts anymore.
+This tangling of the two concepts leads to the situation where you cannot differentiate between those two concepts clearly anymore.
 When doing that in a decent sized application, it feels like _the framework is eating your application_.

 The problem is that it is so easy to do it.
 Therefore it is oftentimes the default choice.
 Also: when we look at the example from above - one could ask: _now what? - who cares_?
 From a pragmatic point of view this is legit.